BlueArchiveArisHelper/BAAH_docs/src/en_US/index.md

   - title: Open Source, Transparent, Free
     details: Using MIT open source license, all code is hosted on GitHub, all code changes are publicly viewable, there will be no paid content.
   - title: Powerful Cross-platform Capability
-    details: Whether it's Windows, MacOS, Linux or even Android (experimental), BAAH can run on all platforms.
+    details: Whether it's Windows, macOS, Linux or even Android (experimental), BAAH can run on all platforms.
   - title: Complete Community Support
     details: You can submit Issues in the BAAH GitHub repository or ask questions in the QQ Q&A group (985729020).